-- (IX) Public information assistance to the extent described in rule 2306; - (X) Access to operator services; - (XI) White page directory listing as described in paragraphs 2307(a) and (b); - (XII) Access to directory assistance and intercept to the extent described in paragraph 2307(c); - (XIII) Provisioning of service during maintenance or emergencies to the extent described in rule 2335; and - (XIV) Any LEC that has also been designated as a POLR must offer basic local exchange service by itself as a separate tariff offering, however: - (A) This subparagraph does not preclude the LEC/POLR from also offering basic local exchange service packaged with other services; and - (B) If basic local exchange service is packaged with other services, the rate for the bundled package service must be at or below the rate that would be charged if the basic local exchange service and the optional features were charged individually. - (b) Universal service availability standard.
-In order to maintain a reasonable uniformity between all localities in the state for adequate basic local exchange service in the ordinary course of its business pursuant to its CPCN, each LEC shall construct and maintain its telecommunications network so as to provide for universal (i.e., ubiquitous) availability of the following services or capabilities when requested by a customer within its serving area: - (I) The basic service standard defined in paragraph 2308(a); - (II) E9-1-1 service, either by providing the necessary facilities and identification (name/number, etc.) information to a BESP or as provided by the LEC under rules 2130 through 2159; and - (III) Services to which the customer may voluntarily subscribe: - (A) Services that deny or limit access to toll providers; and - (B) Services that deny access to other information service providers. - (c) Local calling area standards.
-Local calling areas as established by the Commission shall meet either the community of interest or incremental extended service criteria.
-Any provider that is granted authority to offer basic local exchange service in an exchange, or for any part of the exchange, for which the Commission has previously established a local calling area, shall provide at least one option to its customers that includes that same local calling area, unless modified by order of the Commission.
-In general, and to the extent possible, each local calling area shall: - Allow customers to place and receive calls without payment of a toll charge to 9-1-1, their county seat, municipal government, elementary and secondary school districts, libraries, primary centers of business activity, police and fire departments, and essential medical and emergency services; - (II) Be provided in both directions between the two exchange areas; and
+- (XII) Access to directory assistance and intercept to the extent described in paragraph-2307(c); - (IXIII) Provisioning of service during maintenance or emergencies to the extent described in rule 2335; and - (XIV) Any LEC that has also been designated as a POLR - (X) any HCSM recipient must offer basic local exchange service by itself as a separate tariff-offering; however: - (A) This, this subparagraph does not preclude the LEC/POLRHCSM recipient from also offering basic local exchange service packaged with other services; and. - (B) If basic local exchange service is packaged with other services, the rate for the bundled package service must be at or below the rate that would be charged if the basic local exchange service and the optional features were charged individually. - (b) Universal service availability standard.
+In order to maintain a reasonable uniformity between all localities in the state for adequate basic local exchange service in the ordinary course of its business-pursuant to its CPCN, each LECHCSM recipient shall construct and maintain its telecommunications network so as to provide for universal (i.e., ubiquitous) availability of the following services or capabilities when requested by a customer within its serving area where HCSM support is provided: - (I) Thethe basic service standard defined in paragraph 23082307(a); - (II) E9-1-1 service, either by providing the necessary facilities and identification (name/number, etc.) information to a BESP or as provided by the LEC under rules 2130 through 2159; and - (III) Services services to which the customer may voluntarily subscribe: - (A) Services services that deny or limit access to tell providers of interexchange service; and - (B) Services ervices that deny access to other information service providers. - (c) Local calling area standards.
+LocalIn areas where HCSM support is provided, local calling areas as established by the Commission shall meet either the community of interest or incremental extended service criteria.
+Any provider that is granted authority to offer basic local exchange service in an exchange, or for any part of the exchange, for which the Commission has previously established a local calling area, HCSM recipient shall provide at least one option to its customers that includes that same local calling area, unless modified by order of the Commission.
+In general, and to the extent possible, each local calling area shall: - (I) Allowallow customers to place and receive calls without payment of a toll charge to 9-1-1, their county seat, municipal government, elementary and secondary school districts, libraries, primary centers of business activity, police and fire departments, and essential medical and emergency services; - (II) Bebe provided in both directions between the two exchange areas; and

-(III) Not exhibit any discontinuities (i.e., an exchange area physically located between two exchanges that is not included in a local calling area that serves the two exchanges).
+(III) Not not exhibit any discontinuities (i.e., an exchange area physically located between two exchanges that is not included in a local calling area that serves the two exchanges).

-2309.
+23089.
 Expanding a Local Calling Area.